CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 In the  **User information** page you can:

-* in **Currently Consumes** view statistics about the selected CSC project resource usage: billing unit consumption and the total project storage usage (defoult storage 10 TiB);
+* in **Currently Consumes** view statistics about the selected CSC project resource usage: billing unit consumption and the total project storage usage (default storage 10 TiB);

 * in **Project usage** you can view the **SD Connect Account, an ID associated to your CSC project**.
 This ID is required when you want to share containers with other CSC projects using SD Connect user interface.
 It does not contain sensitive information, thus it can be shared with your colleagues or collaborators via email.